 Through simple shapes, he can capture the whole figure in a flash!
 This is what you’re trying to master when studying gesture drawing.

 Gesture Drawing is fun and very easy to do.

 In fact, it’s one of the best ways to improve your artwork quickly.

 Set a timer, sit down for 10 to 20 minutes or more if you wish to and relax.
 Keep your lines loose and focus on the line of action.

 If you’re interested in really applying this knowledge and draw better and more Dynamic Characters, check out my course on Figure Drawing!

 Now you just need to have fun!
-Practice as much as you can and you’ll see your progress in no time.
+Practice as much as you can and you’ll see yourself progressing in your artwork in no time.